AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-deployment-dispatcher-on-cs.md

 ## Deploy Experience Manager Guides as a Cloud Service

 You can start by deploying Experience Manager Guides via the Cloud Manager.
-To deploy the module you can follow the instructions mentioned in [AEM Guides as a Cloud Service deployment](../release-info/deploy-xml-on-aemaacs.md).
+To deploy the module follow the instructions mentioned in [AEM Guides as a Cloud Service deployment](../release-info/deploy-xml-on-aemaacs.md).

 ## Configure dispatcher